 It’s easy to assume that a more expensive or older bottle is automatically better, but that’s not always true in the world of bourbon.
 While age can add complexity, it doesn’t guarantee a smoother or sweeter taste.
 In fact, some bourbons can become overly oaky with too much time in the barrel.
 When it comes to price, many large, established distilleries produce incredible, award-winning bourbons that are very affordable.
 They often offer better, older, and stronger whiskey for less than newer craft distilleries.
 The best bourbon for you is the one that tastes good to you, regardless of the number on the label.

-How to Best Enjoy Sweet Bourbon
+How to Get the Most From Your Sweet Bourbon

 Finding your favorite way to drink bourbon is a personal journey, and there are no wrong answers.
 Forget any strict rules you might have heard.
 The best way to enjoy a sweet bourbon is whatever way tastes best to you.
 Whether you prefer it neat, on the rocks, or mixed into a creative drink, the goal is to savor the flavors and have a good time.
 Experimenting is part of the fun, so feel free to try different methods to discover your perfect pour.
 Here are a few simple starting points to help you get the most out of every sip.